by David Meech

 Nice one Einstein.

 Can you see what I am driving at?
 They simply cannot stick to any given task, these English swine.

 Of course this is one of their major conundrums.
-The bombs and missiles creating all these refugees remain their last stable economic product.
+The bombs and missiles creating all these refugees remain their second to last stable economic product.

 I will admit that there many good reasons for not invading Britain.
 According to recent surveys some 60 per cent of British residents actually wish to emigrate.
-That is not a healthy sign, least of all for the fact that we may invade only to find everybody long gone.
+That is not a healthy sign, least of all for the fact that we may invade only to find everybody long gone bar the Polish.
 Frankly this is the English for you – they will fight for their country, stand up for their country and proudly defend their country.